 Generally some kind of sausage is the meat inside a klobasnek, which is what a "meat" kolache is usually called.

-Most Texans with a Czech heritage hold a distinction between a Kolache (fruit) and a Klobasnek (meat), which is a Kolache variation.
-A true Kolache by these standards is only filled with fruit or cheese fillings while a Klobasnek/ Klobasniky is a similar pastry filled with meat.
+Most Texans with a Czech heritage hold a distinction between a Kolache (fruit/sweet) and a Klobasnek (meat), which is a Kolache variation.
+A true Kolache by these standards is only filled with fruit, nut, or sweet cheese fillings while a Klobasnek/ Klobasniky is a similar pastry filled with meat.

 Yes, you can freeze them either baked or unbaked.
 If you freeze them unbaked let them thaw overnight in the refrigerator before baking.